cloudnative-pg/cloudnative-pg/docs/src/bootstrap.md

       source: cluster-example
 ```

-With the above configuration, the following will happen after recovery is completed:
+With the above configuration, the following will happen only **after recovery is
+completed**:

-1. if database `app` does not exist, a new database `app` will be created.
+1. If the `app` database does not exist, it will be created.
-2. if user `app` does not exist, a new user `app` will be created.
+2. If the `app` user does not exist, it will be created.
-3. if user `app` is not the owner of database, user `app` will be granted
+3. If the `app` user is not the owner of the `app` database, ownership will be
-   as owner of database `app`.
+   granted to the `app` user.
-4. If value of `username` match value of `owner` in secret, the password of
+4. If the `username` value matches the `owner` value in the secret, the
+   password for the application user (the `app` user in this case) will be
-   application database will be changed to the value of `password` in secret.
+   updated to the `password` value in the secret.

-!!!
-Important
-    For a replica cluster with replica mode enabled, the operator will not
-    create any database or user in the PostgreSQL instance, as these will be
-    recovered from the original cluster.

 #### Current limitations